stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 were all against the formation of any accurate judgment.
 I know, however, that it could not have been a great distance; since my bearers at no point hastened beyond a walk, yet kept me aloft a surprisingly short time.
-It is this perplexing brevity which makes me feel almost like shuddering whenever I think of Gizeh and its plateau&mdash;for one is oppressed by hints of the closeness to every-day tourist routes of what existed then and must exist still.
+It is this perplexing brevity which makes me feel almost like shuddering whenever I think of Gizeh and its plateau--for one is oppressed by hints of the closeness to every-day tourist routes of what existed then and must exist still.

   The evil abnormality I speak of did not become manifest at first.
 Setting me